Strongly chirped dissipative solitons in normal and anomalous dispersion regimes: Adiabatic theory of strongly chirped DS

-The next assumption is that the pulse changes slowly in comparison with the phase due to a large chirp.
+The next assumption is that the pulse changes slowly relative to the phase due to a large chirp.
 This allows the adiabatic approximation when $\frac{d^2 \sqrt{P(t)}}{dt^2}$ is negligible compared to the other terms due to the slow variation of the amplitude:

 Let's consider (\ref{imag}).
 After some algebra and using the adiabatic approximation, we have:

 Eq. (\ref{assum2}) allows finding the instant frequency as a function of power: